 The basic steps to finding VA jobs at USAJobs includes:

 - Once you find jobs you wish to apply for, you will need to apply to each one individually.
-For best results, you can tailor your cover letter to the specific job.
-There may be special instructions for certain jobs that do not apply to other applications.
+For best results, tailor your cover letter to the specific job.
+There also may be special instructions for certain jobs that do not apply to other applications.
 Be sure to read all the requirements before submitting an application online.

 Military Spouse Jobs via USAJobs